byett/dsd/Nexys-A7/Lab-4/README.md

 * for example, typing ABC123 in that order should now show ABC1 from left to right instead of C123

+* This seems to work best when you treat the signal you create to track the number of values entered in much the same way as the operand/accumulator (a std_logic_vector of appropriate size, a regular and next/nx version, actually update the value of the regular version during the clocked process, etc.)

 #### B) Expand the calculator to also do subtraction operations

 * Use the button BTND (pin P18 on the Nexys A7-100T board) as the “–” key